Actions and Detail Panel

-The Centre for Contemporary Chinese Studies is pleased to present the Inaugural Special Seminar on Chinese State Owned Enterpries presented by Professor Hans Hendrischke (University of Sydney Business School and China Studies Centre)
+The Centre for Contemporary Chinese Studies is pleased to present the Inaugural Special Seminar on Chinese Outward Investment State-Owned Enterpries presented by Professor Hans Hendrischke (University of Sydney Business School and China Studies Centre)

 'The Sustainability of Chinese investment in Australia'